 - A tribute to Native American heritage in South Dakota

 Many thousands of years ago, late in the Ice Age, people living in present-day India journeyed from Asia into Alaska.
 Their descendants explored along the west coast of North America, and as early as 13,000 years ago, they had covered both continents, reaching all the way to the southern tip of South America.

 It is not exactly known when the first Native Americans arrived in North America, but some archaeologists (scientists who study the remains of past human lives) believe it might have been as long as 40,000 years ago.

 Native Americans lived throughout North and South America.
 In the United States there were Native Americans in Alaska, Hawaii, and the mainland of the United States.
 Different tribes and cultures lived in different areas.
 The Native Americans were grouped into tribes or nations usually based on the area they lived in and their culture such as their religion, customs, and language.
 Sometimes smaller tribes were part of a bigger tribe or nation.
-As far as historians can tell, these tribes were fairly peaceful prior to the arrival of Columbus and the Europeans.
+As far as historians can tell, these tribes were fairly peaceful prior to the arrival of Christopher Columbus and the Europeans.